volker/payara-docker/README.md

-Repospitory containing different Payara docker image build files.
+Repository containing different Payara docker image build files.
 It contains a Dockerfile and build script for Payara Full Profile on OpenJDK 8 and Oracle JDK 8 and finally Payara Micro on Oracle JDK 8.